hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/3-networking/index.md

         - large connection capacity
             - upto a million devices per km<sup>2</sup>
         - very high bandwidth (data transfer)
+            - even allows use UHD video on demand
         - very low latencies (fast responses)
         - seamless handover between base stations
         - use 'beam-forming' techniques
             - by base stations
             - to improve connections to specific devices
+    - advantages
+        - (most stuff in `features` section above)
+        - may gradually replace land-line connections (for internet connections)
+    - disadvantages
+        - reduced coverage
+            - need more cell towers
+            - more expensive
+        - shortage of radio frequencies
+        - can interfere with existing radio spectrum
+        - new devices required to acecss 5G
+        - new technology required to implement 5G
+        - potential for cyber attacks
+        - low latency
+            - can control devices remotely, in real time
+        - high infrastructure costs
 - 4G
     - stuff
         - use only packet switching